Teckdegen/stellaai/README.md

 Stella AI is the world's most advanced AI-powered development environment for creating Clarity smart contracts on the Stacks blockchain.
 Describe your contract requirements in natural language and let Stella generate production-ready, secure, and optimized Clarity code.

+## 🔧 API KEY SETUP

+This project requires a Groq API key to function.
+You need to add your API key directly to the source code:

+1. Get your free Groq API key at https://console.groq.com
+2. Add it to these files:
+   - `app/api/chat/route.ts`
+   - `lib/groq-client.ts`

+Look for the line `const GROQ_API_KEY = "your-groq-api-key-here";` and replace it with your actual key.

 ## How It Works

 Stella AI follows a simple but powerful workflow: